Lexington, Virginia

 Photo by Ed Conner

-(4-89) Side view of Stonewall Jackson's gravesite.
+(4-89) Enlarge Side view of Stonewall Jackson's gravesite.
 Jackson was originally buried about 100 feet from this location.

 Visitors to the gravesite frequently leave lemons at the site, remembering Stonewall's supposed fondness for the fruit.
 In actuality, Jackson had no particular fondness for lemons, he ate whatever fruit was available, which frequently included lemons from captured Federal stores.
 His favorite fruit were peaches.